krishna-at-vc/mysamplesite/context/project-information-context.md

 ├── ui.config (Environment specific config files to be created under this folder) ├── pom.xml (all the dependencies to be created under this folder)

+# Additional Development Steps:
+- **Always generate an `index.html` file** for each new component in the frontend components directory.
+This file should allow local testing of the component without requiring an AEM environment.
+- **localHTMLFolder** Generated `index.html` location will be `ui.frontend/local-testing/<folder name>/<component-name>/index.html`
+- **Ensure the HTML structure is identical** between the Sightly (HTL) template and the generated `index.html` test file.
+This guarantees consistency in appearance and behavior between local development and AEM deployment.